ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

 "small" values are values which are strictly smaller than register, and whose semantics usually need this smaller value space; typically, these are 32-bit integers on 64-bit platforms.
-For these values, `un_cps` need to choose one encoding into 64-bits registers, and translate the abstract operations from flambda2 on these types to concrete operations on registers in a way that preserve the expected semantics.
+For these values, `to_cmm` need to choose one encoding into 64-bits registers, and translate the abstract operations from flambda2 on these types to concrete operations on registers in a way that preserve the expected semantics.